Overview

 Packing for Your Trip

 All clothing (with a few exceptions) should be quick-drying and made of merino wool or synthetics.
-Warmth and comfort are the main objectives with this outline.
-Weather conditions can vary considerably this far north.
+Warmth and comfort are the main objectives of this outline.
+Weather conditions can vary considerably in the north.
 It’s important to dress in layers so that you can maintain a comfortable body temperature no matter what Mother Nature may have in store.
 The inner base layer should move perspiration outside, where it can evaporate.
 The intermediate layer should insulate while the outside layer should act as a barrier to wind and rain.

 Clothing

-In Camp— An extra dry set of long underwear is the perfect base layer under long pants and a fleece sweater.
-Bring additional waterproof outerwear to be worn at camp in case of rain and a synthetic or down fill puffy jacket.
+In Camp—A dry set of long underwear is the perfect base layer under long pants and a fleece sweater.
+Bring additional waterproof outerwear to be worn at camp in case of rain and a synthetic or down puffy jacket.

 Footwear

-Boatwear— Most of the time you will want high-top rubber boots (such as those used for snow & mud, sailing or gardening) and warm socks.
-At times an amphibious shoe or a comfortable pair of athletic shoes with good soles may be appropriate, but must be worn with warm socks (neoprene, wool or fleece).
-Your footwear will get wet while getting in and out of the rafts, and the water is cold.
+Boatwear—Most of the time you will want high-top rubber boots (such as those used for sailing or gardening) and warm socks.
+At times an amphibious shoe or a comfortable pair of athletic shoes with good soles may be appropriate.
+Sandals will not provide the protection you want from the cold water.
+Your footwear will get wet getting in and out of the rafts and the water is cold.
 No-slip soles are ideal.
 Wool or fleece socks are recommended to help keep your feet warm while rafting.
-Sandals will not provide the protection you want from the cold water.

-Hiking— We plan for side hikes as much as possible.
+Hiking—We plan for side hikes as much as possible.
 The importance of good footwear cannot be overstated.
-Given that our trails are often gravely or sometimes muddy, you need a sturdy walking shoe or light-weight boot, a degree of water resistance and maybe some ankle support.
+Given that the trails are often gravelly or sometimes muddy, you need a good walking shoe or boot with a firm sole, a degree of water resistance, and some ankle support.
 It’s easy to find a “hybrid” walking boot, which combines the lightweight, ventilated features of a shoe with the support and durability of a boot.

-If you plan to buy footwear for the trip, allow time for break-in and wear your footwear until its comfy.
+If you plan to buy footwear for the trip, allow time to break them in, and wear your footwear until it’s comfy.

 Headwear